Archive for the ‘Cuba’ Category

 The CDRs are civilian neighborhood watch groups whose job is to spy on everyone to make sure they are sufficiently “revolutionary”—a term that in an Orwellian twist of language has come to mean support of a government that has been in power for fifty years.
 There’s a CDR group for every block in every Cuban village and city, and it’s probably a good idea to often repeat “Papa” in loving tones referring to the Supreme Leader if you hang out with your local CDR representatives.

 The two Papas shared a love of the ocean, fishing, and boats.
-They met in 1960 when Papa Castro won the first prize during the 10th Annual Ernest Hemmingway Billfish Tournament by hooking a huge marlin.
+They met in 1960 when Papa Castro won the first prize during the 10th Annual Ernest Hemingway Billfish Tournament by hooking a huge marlin.

 Both men are associated with well-known boats.
 The leaky Granma brought Castro, Guevara and their revolutionary gang to Cuba; restored, the Granma sits behind glass in the place of honor in the Revolutionary Museum in Havana.